-Figure 3: Equivalent Assur groups convention
+Fig. 3.
+Equivalent Assur groups convention

-According to convention (1) and (2), the equivalent second and third class Assur groups are defined as illustrated in Fig. 4(a) and Fig. 4(b) respectively.
+4(a) and Fig. 4(b) respectively.
 Similarly, Fig. 4(c) shows the convention to assign the revolute joint of an equivalent driving mechanism.
-The purpose of locating the revolute joints between one of the extremities of the flexure and one of its adjacent rigid segments is to ensure that the internal forces acting coming from the static analysis, are located such that each flexure can be modeled as a constant cross-section cantilever beam with its free tip under the action of two forces, $F_x$ and $F_y$ , and a moment M (Fig. 8).
+The purpose of locating the revolute joints between one of the extremities of the flexure and one of its adjacent rigid segments is to ensure that the internal forces acting coming from the static analysis, are located such that each flexure can be modeled as a constant crosssection cantilever beam with its free tip under the action of two forces, F_x and F_y , and a moment M (Fig. 8).